tidycozydev/vaadin-escape-game/README.md

 # Vaadin Escape Game

 First contact with development for the last year and a half.
-Obviously, nothing crazy!
+Obviously, nothing crazy.

 Vaadin has changed a lot since the last time I've used this framework.
-This application was a funny way to relearn how to code with it.
+This application/game was a funny way to relearn how to code with it.

 ## Project development